emf-creaf/medfate/articles/intro/UnderstandingInputs.md

 All simulations in the package require daily weather inputs.
 The minimum weather variables that are required are minimum/maximum temperature, minimum/maximum relative humidity, precipitation and radiation.
-Other variables like wind speed are recommended but not required.
+Among them, minimum/maximum temperature and precipitation cannot contain missing values, whereas the package can handle missing values in radiation and minimum/maximum relative humidity.
+Other variables like wind speed, atmospheric pressure or CO2 concentration are optional.
 Here we show an example of meteorological forcing data.

 ``` r
 data(examplemeteo)